| The

 Childrens Bill Of Rights in 1998.
 All are aimed at parents

+in the throes of divorce and intended to defend children.
 In an effort to preserve the family and to prevent divorces,

 the